 1. Automotive Cooling Systems

-The high horsepower 15L diesel engine is known to produce undesirable high heat rejection rate in part to meet stringent emission requirements.
-Vehicle front-end cooling packages required to be installed for such high horsepower engine needs to be sized and designed properly in order to meet airflow and top tank temperature requirements.
-In general, larger the radiator size, greater the restriction to the airflow.
-It is useful to evaluate pressure drop across the radiator component based on given fin density at the early stage of the radiator design process.
+The high horsepower 15L diesel engine is known to produce an undesirable high-heat rejection rate.
+This is, in part, due to the necessity of meeting stringent emissions requirements.
+In order to meet airflow and top tank temperature requirements, vehicle front-end cooling packages must be properly sized, designed, and installed in high horsepower engines.
+In general, the larger the radiator size, the greater the restriction to the airflow.
+It is useful to evaluate pressure drop across the radiator component based on the given fin density at the early stage of the radiator design process.

 2. Bladeless fans

-Moreover, turbulence noise is found further enhanced inside non-uniform cross-sectional ducting systems where most of the airflow undergoes separation and reattachment multiple times depending on the ducting shape.
+Moreover, turbulence noise is found to be further enhanced inside non-uniform cross-sectional ducting systems where most of the airflow undergoes separation and reattachment multiple times depending on the ducting shape.
 The ducting shape is largely determined by the spacing limit and installation availability.
 Due to such complex flow structures formed inside the HVAC ducting system, the noise level of high-speed moving blowers is very difficult to be quantified for target setting.